Whitworth Scholarships for 2018-19 Freshmen

 Academic Scholarships: $18,000 to $25,000 per year

-Whitworth offers generous academic scholarships to incoming freshman students based on their cumulative high school GPA (weighted) and/or their SAT/ACT superscore (highest combination of subscores from each test).
+Whitworth offers generous academic scholarships to incoming freshman students based on their cumulative high school GPA (weighted), their SAT/ACT superscore (highest combination of subscores from each test) or the Classical Learning Test (CLT).
 These scholarships are awarded automatically at the point of admission and can be renewed up to four years for students making satisfactory academic progress.
 Students who submit updated transcripts or test scores by April 1 will be considered for scholarship upgrades.
 Students who are home-schooled or who choose on their admission application to request an interview instead of submitting test scores should contact their admissions counselor regarding their academic scholarship award.

 - National Merit Semifinalists: $2,000: National Merit semifinalists who advance to finalist standing and enroll at Whitworth University are eligible to receive the $2,000 Academic Achievement Scholarship, which is renewable for up to four years.
 Please contact the Whitworth Financial Aid Office if you qualify for this scholarship.